 I still have earthly thoughts.
 God is of another world.
 God is spiritual, holy and high.

 His standards and ways are higher than ours.
-This means our thought patterns will definitely clash.
+So high!
+This means our thought patterns will definitely differ in many ways.

-God may have told us something, but just because He says something doesn’t mean we interpreted Him correctly.
+God may have told us something, but just because He says it in a certain way doesn’t mean we interpreted Him correctly.
+This depends on our spiritual growth.

 I’ve seen people misinterpret God’s spiritual blessings to mean mundane and perishable goods.
 Things without eternal value.

 Jesus was/is the greatest.
-But many wouldn’t want to follow the pattern of Jesus’ life.
+But many wouldn’t want to follow the pattern of Jesus’ life because of the shame associated with it.

-God sees success as a Man who has chosen to obey His will.
+God sees success as a Man obeying His will and dying daily to flesh.
 A man that has Christ formed in Him.

 So even when the process isn’t coming through the way we envisioned it would, keep trusting Him.
 He knows what He’s doing.